tgdrive/teldrive-docs/docs/getting-started/prerequisites.md

 ```
 :::

-**Change default user and password in environment variables.**
+**Important**: Customize the username and password for security.

+Launch your local database:

 ```sh
 docker network create postgres docker volume create postgres_data docker compose up -d
 ```

-- Connection string for local db will be `postgres://teldrive:secret@postgres/postgres` which will be used later in teldrive config.
+Your local database connection string will be `postgres://teldrive:secret@postgres/postgres` (adjust username and password if changed).

+## Next Steps

+Once you have all prerequisites in place, proceed to the [Installation](/docs/getting-started/installation.md) or [Usage](/docs/getting-started/usage.md) guides.